trdunsworth/DECCreport3/report_wk37.docx.md

 :::

 The majority of calls received were Priority 2 calls.
-This is followed by Priority 1 calls.
-Priority 2 calls are 38.2 percent of the total number of calls, while Priority 1 calls are 24.5 percent of the total number of calls.
+2 calls are 38.2 percent of the total number of calls, while Priority 1 calls are 24.5 percent of the total number of calls.

 This appears to be consistent through the new reports.